Cover photo by John Wilkinson.

 Length up to 48mm; Wingspan reaches 51mm.

-Easily recognised and unlike any other spreadwing in the region.
-The large size, green, turquoise and brown colouration is distinctive.
+The Sickle Spreadwing is easily recognised and unlike any other spreadwing in the region.
+Its large size and green, turquoise and brown colouration is distinctive.
 In males the obviously hooked, white claspers are diagnostic.

 Females are similar to males but are duller and lack the distinctive white, hooked claspers.